lesterlimjj/tp/docs/UserGuide.md

 # MatchEstate User Guide

-MatchEstate Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+MatchEstate is a **desktop app for real estate agents to efficiently manage and track buyers and sellers.
+It is optimized for fast keyboard-based input, allowing real estate professionals to handle transactions quickly.
+If you can type fast, MatchEstate can get your management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />